SimonDegraeve/koa-browser-sync/README.md

 app.listen(3000);
 ```
 See the [BrowserSync docs](https://github.com/shakyShane/browser-sync/wiki/Options) for initialization options.

-2) Get the snippet from BROWSERSYNC_SNIPPET environment variable
+2) Get the snippet from BROWSERSYNC_SNIPPET environment variable (usefull to start `browser-sync` from a build tool like gulp, grunt, etc)

 ```js
 var koa = require('koa');
 var app = koa();